CoinyIO/coiny-android-sdk/README.md

 `Coiny.setCoinyLoginViewResponseListener(this);`

-There are 2 override methods that notifies you if the user is authenticated.
+There is a override method that notifies you if the user is authenticated.

-	public protocol CoinyLoginViewDelegate : AnyObject {
+	public interface CoinyLoginViewResponseListener {
-		func coinyDidLoggedIn() -> Void
-		func coinyLoginDidFail(error : Error?) -> Void
+		void coinyLoginDidGetToken(String authToken);
 	}

 # Making API Calls